KurtSanders/STAmbientWeather/README.md

 **GitHub Repository Integration**

-Create a new SmartThings Repository in the SmartThings IDE under 'Settings' with the following:
+Create a new SmartThings Repository entry in your SmartThings IDE under 'Settings' with the following values:

 | Name | Value |
 |------|-------|